YordanZafirov/NoteApp/README.md

 - To delete a note, click on the "Delete" button next to the note you want to remove.

 - Pagination allows you to navigate between pages to view all your notes.

+# Hosted Application
+The application is hosted at [note-app-yordan-zafirov.netlify.app](https://note-app-yordan-zafirov.netlify.app/)